 Professionalism is critical in any business.
 Rude or abusive behavior is absolutely unacceptable.
 Bad bosses are one of the leading causes of turnover in the workplace, and freelancing is no exception.

 Constructive criticism is inevitable during your partnership; as long as it's respectful and clear, it helps you provide an excellent final product.
 However, if the client says things like "this is terrible," it does nothing to further the project and only serves to demoralize you.
 Don't put up with this.
-A client willing to throw insults like "you're clearly not cut out for this" is clearly not cut out to hire freelancers.
+A customer willing to throw insults like "you're clearly not cut out for this" is clearly not cut out to hire freelancers.

-Clients who don't respect your rates, offer you no clear guidance, or treat you like a commodity aren't worth the money.
+Customers who don't respect your rates, offer you no clear guidance, or treat you like a commodity aren't worth the money.
 Don't let eagerness cloud your judgment.

 - Alexander G. Smith reporting for American Screen Printing Association.